Inverse design of ultracompact multi-focal optical devices by diffractive neural networks

 where $w_{pm}$ is the loss weight for the loss term of squared error between device real PSF $I_m(x,y,z_m,\lambda_m)$ and targeted PSF $I_{tm}(x,y,z_m,\lambda_m)$ with its maximum rescaled to $I_m(0,0,z_m,\lambda_m)$.
-In particular, we trained D$^2$NN using $\alpha=0.4$, which corresponds to a FMHM below the diffraction limit.
+In particular, we trained a-D$^2$NN using $\alpha=0.4$, which corresponds to a FWHM below the diffraction limit.
 The intensity cuts through the center of the focal spots at $\lambda_1$ and $\lambda_2$ are shown in Fig. \ref{Fig4} (a) and (b), respectively.
 The dashed lines are the targeted PSF used for training the network.
-The obtained intensity profiles indicate the formation of optical super-oscillations, which have been shown to result in arbitrarily small energy concentration without the assistance of evanescent waves \cite{kempf2000black,berry2006evolution,ferreira2006superoscillations}.
-Due to their extreme localization properties, optical super-oscillations have found applications to sub-wavelength imaging and microscopy \cite{rogers2012super,qin2017supercritical}.
+The obtained intensity profiles indicate the formation of optical super-oscillations, which have been shown to result in arbitrarily small energy concentration without the assistance of evanescent waves \cite{berry2006evolution,ferreira2006superoscillations}.
+We note that the obtained PSFs exhibit the presence of significant sidebands compared to the targeted Gaussian PSF.
+This is due to the fundamental nature of super-oscillations in which enhanced (sub-diffractive) field focusing can only be achieved at the expense of a polynomial increase in the power directed into the sidebands \cite{rogers2013optical}.
+Due to their extreme localization properties, optical super-oscillations have found applications to sub-wavelength imaging and microscopy \cite{rogers2012super}.
 In order to demonstrate super-oscillations in our devices we studied the phase gradient $|\nabla \phi|$ of the diffracted field on the focal plane, which corresponds to a local wave number.
 Super-oscillations form when $|\nabla \phi|>k_m$, where $k_m=\frac{2\pi}{\lambda_m} (m=1,2)$ are the incident wave numbers.
 In Fig. \ref{Fig4} (a) and (b) we display for the two wavelengths of interest the phase gradient profiles of the fields normalized by $k_m$.
 We notice that the peaks of $|\nabla \phi|/k_m$ exceed unity around the designed focal spots, demonstrating the super-oscillation character of the waves.
 We further show the two-dimensional focal intensity distributions and $|\nabla \phi|/k_m$ maps on the two different focal planes in Fig. \ref{Fig4} (c-d) and (e-f), respectively.
 In Fig. \ref{Fig4}(g) and (h) we summarize our results for the variation of focusing efficiencies with respect to the localization parameter $\alpha$.
-We note that the focusing efficiencies slightly decrease when increasing $\alpha$ if $\alpha>1$ while they suddenly drop to almost zero by decreasing $\alpha$ when $\alpha<1$, consistently with the super-oscillating regime \cite{kempf2000black,berry2006evolution,ferreira2006superoscillations}.
+We note that the focusing efficiencies slightly decrease when increasing $\alpha$ if $\alpha>1$ while they suddenly drop to almost zero by decreasing $\alpha$ when $\alpha<1$, consistently with the super-oscillating regime \cite{berry2006evolution,ferreira2006superoscillations}.